centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 For each output, the parameters are:

 Type
-  There is a several types of outputs managed by the Centreon Broker:
+  There are several types of outputs managed by the Centreon Broker:

   1. *TCP - IPV4* and *TCP - IPV6*: This output forwards data to another
      server, another Centreon Broker or Centreon Map.